Madagascar Travel Guide: The Island of a Thousand Facets

 6. Tsingy de Bemaraha National Park

 Tsingy de Bemaraha National Park is a unique park that can only be found in Madagascar.
 It is an area of 72 340 hectares and is known thanks to these Tsingy.
 It is a unique topographic form that can be seen in parts of Madagascar.
 They are in fact sharp limestone pinnacles.
 These limestones can reach a height of 45 meters.
 It is not only the Tsingy which are interesting in the park because we can find through these limestone stones plant and animal life.
 You can find the endemic fauna and flora of Madagascar there.
 We identify 11 different types of lemurs and the most incredible is that we can see the famous Ankoay which is the eagle of Madagascar, a rare species of raptor that we do not see anywhere.
 Going for a hike through the Tsingy is a real adventure to be lived.
+Check out our adventure tour of the Baobab Alley and the Tsingy de Bemaraha.

 7.Île aux Nattes